 Knowing how to resign from a job properly and professionally allows for a

 These eight key steps explain exactly what to do when you

 Once you have made the decision to resign from your job you need to

 1. Give the correct notice period

 weeks notice is the standard notice period however you must abide by the

-If your employer asks that you stay longer than the required notice period you are under no obligation to so so.
-Your employer must accept your resignation as long as you have given it in accordance with the terms of your employment contract.
+- if your employer asks that you stay longer than the required notice period you are under no obligation to so so.
+Your employer must accept your resignation as long as you have given it in accordance with the terms of your employment contract

 2. Write a formal letter of resignation